 There is a new force in China’s burgeoning environmental public interest litigation.
-ClientEarth’s Senior Lawyer, China Project, Wanlin Wang and Head of ClientEarth’s China Programme Dimitri De Boer explore the impact of country’s procuratorates on the country’s environmental landscape.
+ClientEarth’s Senior Lawyer, China office, Wanlin Wang and Head of ClientEarth’s China office Dimitri De Boer explore the impact of country’s procuratorates on the country’s environmental landscape.

 China’s procuratorates (similar to state prosecutors) are playing an increasingly significant role in environmental public interest litigation.
 By the end of 2018, over 3,000 km² of damaged lands and water sources were restored, with over 10,000 polluted facilities ordered to be rectified or closed.
 China’s Supreme People’s Procuratotare held a press conference on the progress in this work right after the Chinese New Year, signalling that this continues to be a top priority.